Timeline of Latino civil rights in the United States: Alianza Hispano-Americana

 1894: The AHA was founded in Arizona in 1894 to defend Mexicanos' rights and improve their life quality.
 The Alianza was one of the first regional Mexican American organizations.
 By 1930 the Alianza had almost 300 lodges scattered throughout the Southwest and mainly in Arizona.
 These lodges were a safe haven for members providing various social services and helping Mexicanos who faced discrimination and denial of their civil liberties.

 1900–1920

 Japanese-Mexican Labor Association

-1903: On February 11, 1903 500 Japanese and 200 Mexican laborers joined together and formed the first labor union called, the Japanese-Mexican Labor Association.
+1903: On February 11, 1903, 500 Japanese and 200 Mexican laborers joined and formed the first labor union called, the Japanese-Mexican Labor Association.
 The JMLA opposed the Western Agricultural Contracting Company with three major concerns, the artificial suppression of wages, the subcontracting system that forced workers to pay double commissions, and the inflated prices of the company store.
 In order to address their concerns, the JMLA declared a strike against the WACC during a pivotal moment in the sugar beet season.
 Several of WACC's contracted workers joined the JMLA, which caused a standstill in the sugar industry.
 Eventually the WACC conceded to most of the JMLA's demands.